alexandr-lakeev/wow/README.md

 ## TODO

 * Add unit and integration tests
-* Add Configuration for server and client
+* Add configuration for the server and the client
+* Improve logging
-* Add description to README
+* Add more description to README

 ## Run